This page is for the admin connecting your org to Lettuce Cloud. If

 Check the Recent ingestion jobs section on the Repos page — failed

 clones surface the underlying git error there.
-Common cases: the user
+Most common cause: the

 My private repo clones but later pushes don't trigger a refresh